-The Commission encourages the participation of minorities and women in the contract award process by: providing information about the Commission at local and national conferences; conducting seminars for minorities and women regarding the Commission's programs and services; advertising in newspapers to invite placement on the vendor list; and mailing information to associations that represent minorities and women.
-The above information has been voluntarily provided by the Wilmington Community Clinic.

-The recommendation to approve the CDBG Reimbursable Contract with the above agency is being made in accordance with federal regulations, and without regard to race, creed, color, gender, religion or sexual orientation.
+The Commission encourages the participation of minorities and women in the contract award process including: providing information about the Commission at local and national conferences; conducting seminars for minorities and women regarding the Commission's programs and services; advertising in newspapers to invite placement on the vendor list; and mailing information to associations which represent minorities and women.
+The above information has been voluntarily provided by the respective agencies.
+The recommendations to approve the HPRP Reimbursable Contracts with the above agencies are being made in accordance with federal regulations, and without regard to race, creed, color, gender, religion or sexual orientation.